flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalist-productivity-app-changed-my-life.md

 ---
-title: "How a Minimalistic Productivity App Changed My Life"
+title: "How a Minimalist Productivity App Changed My Life"
 layout: post
 excerpt: "I created Flowlist in June 2017 and have been using it daily since.
 Its radical simplicity also makes it super powerful.
 Now it is released.
 This is the story."
 image_url: /blog-images/software-development/flowlist/icon_screen.jpg